English Church Architecture.

-The interior of the building is rather commonplace by comparison.
-The five-bay arcades, which prove to be Early English (i.e. thirteenth century) in date, consist of double-flat-chamfered arches springing from octagonal piers, the contemporary arches from the aisles to the transepts have two flat-chamfered orders dying into the imposts, and the narrow but very thick tower arch bears two flat chamfers, the inner of which is supported on semi-octagonal shafts, and the outer being continuous down the responds without intervening capitals.
+The interior of the building seems rather commonplace after this grandeur.
+The five-bay arcades, which actually prove to be Early English (i.e. thirteenth century) in date, consist of double-flat-chamfered arches springing from octagonal piers, the contemporary arches from the aisles to the transepts have two flat-chamfered orders dying into the imposts, and the narrow but very thick tower arch bears two flat chamfers, of which the inner is supported on semi-octagonal shafts and the outer continues down the responds without intervening capitals.
 Only the chancel arch is Perpendicular: here the two orders bear sunk quadrant mouldings and rise without capitals from responds with wave mouldings.
-Many of the piers and responds are scratched with ancient graffiti, of which one on the easternmost pier of the N. arcade reads, “hic est sede Margrete Tayl...d”. (“Here is Margrete Talyard’s seat.”)
+Many of the piers and responds are scratched with ancient graffiti, of which one on the easternmost pier of the N. arcade reads, 'hic est sede Margrete Tayl...d'. ('Here is Margrete Talyard’s seat.')
 Walter Talyard paid for the remodelling of the N. transept in 1466.

 Few furnishings require mention.
 The font is Early English and consists of just an octagonal bowl with a pair of completely plain, blank arches on each face.
-The rood screen is partly old and has a central bay with supermullioned drop tracery and four-light outer bays with supermullioned tracery above lights subarcuated in pairs.
+The rood screen is old in part and has a central bay with supermullioned drop tracery and four-light outer bays with supermullioned tracery above lights subarcuated in pairs.
 Backing on to the dado facing east, are two pairs of misericords.
-Finally, in the chancel S. wall there is a recessed Perpendicular sedilia (shown right) of three equal bays, with cinquefoil-cusped, ogee arches.
+Finally, in the chancel S. wall there is a recessed Perpendicular sedilia (shown right), comprised of three equal bays, with cinquefoil-cusped, ogee arches.
 These modest features are perhaps a little disappointing, but the church is a splendid to this large and growing village.